tess-snyk/snyk-azure-workshop/README.md

 ![alt tag](https://i.ibb.co/1Gn91RC/snyk-azure-workshop-6.png)

+Navigate to Snyk Settings and Snyk Code settings.
+Enable Snyk Code if it is not enabled already.

+Navigate back to Snyk Settings and Infrastructure as Code settings.
+Enable Infrastructure as Code scanning if it is not enabled already.

+**TD- Paste screenshot**

+Navigate back to the Azure Repos Integration Settings page.
+Enable PR Checks for Snyk Open Source and for Snyk Code.
+Enable Manual Fix PRs.

+**TD- Paste screenshot**

 More information of how to setup and use this integration can be found here

 https://docs.snyk.io/features/integrations/git-repository-scm-integrations/azure-repos-integration

+**Step 3 Explore Issues in Open Source Vulnerabilities**

 * Go ahead and click on "**Add your Azure Repos repositories to Snyk**"
-* Search for "**snyk-azure-project**" and click on "Add selected repositories" top right hand corner of the page
+* Search for "**snyk-azure-project**" and click on "Add selected repositories" on the top right hand corner of the page

-_Note: This may take a few minutes to scan but once done you should some something as follows, ignore the warnings_
+_Note: This may take a few minutes to scan but once done you should see the following, ignore the warnings_

 ![alt tag](https://i.ibb.co/2jRz2FR/snyk-azure-workshop-7.png)

 * Click on the link for "**dotNETGoofV2.Website.csproj**" so we can view the open source dependencies vulnerabilities that exist here

 ![alt tag](https://i.ibb.co/6Drf31b/snyk-azure-workshop-8.png)

+Move from the 'Issues' view to the 'Dependencies' view and select the dependency tree view.

+How many dependencies does the application use in total?
+How many dependencies are listed?
+Where are the rest?

+Move back to the 'Issues' view.

 For each Vulnerability, Snyk displays the following ordered by our [Proprietary Priority Score](https://snyk.io/blog/snyk-priority-score/) :
 1. The module that introduced it and, in the case of transitive dependencies, its direct dependency,